splineclaw/e621dl/README.md

 - Open the terminal/command line in the directory you installed e621dl, and run `e621dl.py`

-  - You may need to type `python e621dl.py` if python is not in your path.
+  - You may need to run the command as `python e621dl.py` if python is not in your path.
   - **Do not** double-click on `e621dl.py`.
 You **must** run it from the command line.

 ## First-Time Run

-The first time you run **e621dl**, you should see something like:
+The first time you run **e621dl**, you should see something similar to the following:

 ```
-e621dl      INFO     running e621dl version 2.5.2 -- Forked from 2.4.6
+e621dl      INFO     Running e621dl version 2.5.2b -- Forked from 2.4.6.
-config      ERROR    new default file created: config.txt
+config      ERROR    New default file created: config.txt.
-config      ERROR    verify this file and re-run the program
+config      ERROR    Verify this file, then re-run the program.
-config      INFO     empty download directory created
+config      INFO     Download directory created.
-tags        ERROR    new default file created: tags.txt
+tags        ERROR    New default file created: tags.txt.
-tags        ERROR    add to this file and re-run the program
+tags        ERROR    Add to this file, then re-run the program.
-blacklist   ERROR    new default file created: blacklist.txt
+blacklist   ERROR    New default file created: blacklist.txt.
-blacklist   ERROR    add to this file and re-run the program
-e621dl      ERROR    error(s) encountered during initialization, see above
+e621dl      ERROR    Error(s) encountered during initialization, see above.
 ```

-It's not as bad as it looks. **e621dl** is telling you that it couldn't the _config_, _tags_, or _blacklist_ files, so it created them.
-This is totally normal behavior.
+These errors are normal behavior for a first run, and should not raise any alarm. **e621dl** is telling you that it was unable to find the _config_, _tags_, or _blacklist_ files, nor the _downloads_ folder, so it created them.

 ## Add searches to the tags file.

-You must add at least one search you would like to perform to the tags file.
-Open it to find the most up-to-date instructions on how to configure it.
+Add any tags or meta-tags for posts you would like to download to this file.
+Each line in this file will be treated as a separate group, and a new folder inside the downloads directory will be created for each group.

+_If your group contains more than 5 tags, please check the e621 wiki and make sure to convert tag aliases.
+Due to the nature of e621's search function, only 5 tags can be converted automatically.
+All additional tags are manually checked by e621dl.
+In the future, a local alias converter may be added so that you do not need to convert them manually.
+Another side effect of this workaround is that you may only use up to 5 meta-tags per group, and they must be the first 5 items on the line._

 ## [Optional] Add tags to the blacklist file.

-If there are any tags you would like to avoid, you must add them to the blacklist file.
-Open it to find the most up-to-date instructions on how to configure it.
+Add any tags for posts you would like to avoid downloading to this file.
+Meta-tags will currently break the script, as they are not filtered out, so do not use them in this file.

+_This script, currently, can only blacklist official tags.
+In the future, a local alias converter may be added so that you do not need to convert them manually.
+Until then, be sure to check your tags against the e621 wiki to avoid seeing any content you do not want to._

+Give each tag its own new line.

 ## [Optional] Modify the config file.

-Most users will not need to modify the config file, `config.txt`, but feel free to edit it to your liking after reading the description, and values for each key.
+Most users will not need to modify the config file, `config.txt`, but feel free to edit it to your liking after reading the description, and acceptable values for each key.
 Please respect which values need quotation marks, as the script will fail to run if any are missing.

-The quotation marks indicate a _string value_ as opposed to a _boolean_ or _integer_ value, which python can interpret only without quotation marks.
+The quotation marks indicate a _string value_, which python can only interpret _with_ quotation marks, as opposed to a _boolean_ or _integer_ value, which python can only interpret _without_ quotation marks.

 ### Config Keys, Values, and Descriptions